Iulia-Andreea20/Spotify/README.md

 # Spotify

-Recreating Spotify app using Grids, CollectionView and Resource management in .NET MAUI
+Recreating Spotify app using Grids, CollectionView and Resource management in .NET MAUI.